mlech26l/iclr-analysis/README.md

 - Average score of a submission **after** discussion: 4.18

-## How does initial score correlate with updated score
+## How does initial score associate with updated score

 ![alt](images/updated_review_ratings_of_1.png)
 ![alt](images/updated_review_ratings_of_3.png)